Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils NHL Playoffs Second Round Game 1: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes are on their home ice at PNC Arena Wednesday to play the New Jersey Devils in Game 1 of the NHL Playoffs Second Round, starting at 7:00 PM ET on ESPN, SNE, SNO, SNP, and TVAS.
+The opening game of the NHL Playoffs Second Round will see the Carolina Hurricanes take on the New Jersey Devils on Wednesday, May 3, starting at 7:00 PM ET and airing on ESPN, SNE, SNO, SNP, and TVAS.
 The Hurricanes have -120 odds on the moneyline against the Devils (+100).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!